 Why do you need to be signed into Bing?

 I’m glad you asked that question.
-Pull up a chair, it is a long story.
+Pull up a chair, it’s a long story.
 Today’s Windows spotlight image was of a very beautiful series of fields in Japan, but this is also the day when Microsoft doesn’t link the spotlight image as part of the splash screen display, a clickable link that allows you to look for versions of the specific image shown.
-Images that can be shared or allowing you to research the location as an educational effort or a possible travel destination.
+Allows you to look for versions of the image that can be shared, or allows you to research the location as an educational effort or a possible travel destination.
 Bing is where the links on the splash screen go to, and I wondered if logging into Bing might give me different search results.

 So I tried logging into Bing.
 Bing promptly demanded that I approve the Microsoft login from my authenticator app.
 I open the app on my phone, it doesn’t know it’s the authenticator for my phone and my Microsoft account.
 The authenticator wants me to authenticate on the authenticator that is being authenticated.
 Now the loop is complete.
 But it isn’t just Microsoft’s loop, it is Google’s authenticator loop as well.
 This would have been a problem if (will be a problem when) I discover that I used the authenticator for another program (fingers crossed) I’m not sure what good a mobile authenticator is if I have to go through this much trouble just to get them to work properly.

 My Blizzard authenticator is a fob that I’ve managed not to lose for ten years.
 It still works ten years later and as long as I don’t lose it (fingers crossed) it’ll safeguard my Blizzard account without causing me to turn myself inside out trying to troubleshoot the problem.
 More than can be said for mobile authenticators.